-The results are usually presented at meetings and conferences for health professionals and may be published online and in medical journals.
-Details of individuals taking part in a trial are not included in the results.
+The results are usually presented at meetings and conferences for health professionals.
+They may also be published online and in medical journals.
+Details of the people taking part in a trial are not included in the results.

-If the treatment involves a new drug, it will need to be licensed for use.
-It will also need to be independently approved for use in the NHS.
-This is done by the following organisations in the UK:
+If the treatment involves a new drug, it will need to be licensed for use in the UK.
+It will also need to be approved for use in the NHS.
+This is done by the following organisations: